 Any kind of complaints should be referred to the EIMASCC.
 If a direct consultation is not possible, it is the task of the Student Representatives to collect complaints and pass them on.
 In cases of sexual harassment or xenophobic and racist attitudes the EIMAS Gender and Diversity Representatives should be informed immediately.
 Herewith I confirm that I have read the Agreement on EIMAS Key Elements and Milestones and that I agree with it in all points.
 I understand that misbehaviour can lead to an immediate exclusion of the programme.

-If you want to apply for an Erasmus+ scholarship, please visit the website of the Education, Audiovisual and Culture Executive Agency (EACEA) for more information.
+If you want to apply for an Erasmus+ scholarship, please also visit the website of the Education, Audiovisual and Culture Executive Agency (EACEA) for more information.

-Please also carefully read the Erasmus+ Programme Guide to be aware of the eligibility criteria.
+Furthermore, please carefully read the Erasmus+ Programme Guide to be aware of the eligibility criteria.